 Sunday, May 20, 2019

-And as usual we always have 2 dz jumbo crawlers for $5, your 1st scoop of crappie minnows for $2 with any purchase, and the lowest leech prices around.
+A small request — if you need a flat in bedding please give us a day or so heads up so we can have it ready for you when you need it.
+If you want them in dirt that’s no problems as we normally have over a hundred flats in stock.
+And as usual we have 2 dz jumbo crawlers for only $5, your 1st scoop of crappie minnows for $2 with any purchase, and the lowest bulk leech prices around.
 Our jumbo crawlers are directly from Canada, leeches directly from Minnesota and our minnows are direct from trappers in central Wisconsin.
 We also sell bulk crawler flats, $45, and leeches by the pound.
 No middleman!
 Fresher and lower priced.

 Jeff Bolander, owner of Dewey, Catchem and How Bait Shop and Guide Post at www.DeweyCatchemAndHow.com